EASS-HIT-PART-A-2024-CLASS-IV/grades-calculator/README.md

   * Semester-year wide
 - Grades simulator

-as well as view all tasks in a list.
-The backend is built with FastAPI and connected to Redis for data storage.
-The frontend is built with Streamlit and communicates with the backend to retrieve and manipulate data.

 # Prerequisites
 You will need to have Docker and Docker Compose installed on your machine in order to run the application.